miracleanupam/ADiary/README.md

 - Export/Import your data
 - Encrypted data
 - Authentication with biometrics
+- Ability to add Images to record visuals
+- Daily notifications reminder

 ## Features coming soon:
-* Ability to add Images to record visuals
 * Rating for memories
 * And so much more